reframejs/reframe/readme.md

 (such as React, Express, Webpack, etc.).

 **Rapid Prototyping** -
+When starting out, you most often don't know what stack is right.
+Reframe embraces that:
-You can change your app's stack at any time which is crucial when prototyping.
+You can change your app's stack at any time.
 For example,
 you can implement a prototype as a static site while skipping a real database by hard-writing data in the codebase.